Welsh Ore Carriers (WOC) – Welsh Overseas Freighters (WOF)

 * Welsh Ore Carriers restyled as Welsh Overseas Freighters October 1977

-The Directors Nigel and Vivian Gibbs have passed away.
+The Directors Nigel Gibbs has passed away Mr Vivian Gibbs I am informed is still alive***.
 Nigel Gibbs had a son, Peter was involved in the ‘West Wales Shipping Co’ – he had barges on the Rhine and possibly a Marina at Saltford of Avon, now called the Boathouse.
 Directors Stanley Sedgwick has passed away.
 Mr. Miles Kulukundis the last Chairman of LOF lives in the USA and has retired.

 Morels of Cardiff